blumenta/blumenta.github.io/_posts/2019-11-02-bayesian-bandits.md

 * a RandomAgent which just takes actions at random
 * a BayesianAgent which
    * keeps a posterior distribution for each bandit updated
-   * at each step draws a probability from the posteriors and chooses the bandit with the highest drwan probability.
+   * at each step draws a probability from the posteriors and chooses the bandit with the highest drawn probability.

 ```python
 import numpy as np